AbdurRahman-cybersec/100-day-of-AWS-Cloud/README.md

 This repository documents my 100 Days of AWS Cloud Challenge, a hands-on journey focused on building real-world cloud infrastructure skills using the AWS Management Console.

 All tasks are performed directly in the AWS Console to demonstrate a strong understanding of:
-  -AWS services
+  - AWS services
-  -Configuration workflows
+  - Configuration workflows
-  -Cloud architecture concepts
+  - Cloud architecture concepts
-  -Security and networking fundamentals
+  - Security and networking fundamentals

 This repository serves as a public cloud portfolio for recruiters and hiring managers.

 🎯 Objectives
-  -Build strong AWS fundamentals through practical implementation -Gain real experience with compute, networking, storage, IAM, and monitoring -Understand how AWS services are configured in real environments -Maintain clear documentation and visual proof of work
+  - Build strong AWS fundamentals through practical implementation
+  - Gain real experience with compute, networking, storage, IAM, and monitoring
+  - Understand how AWS services are configured in real environments
+  - Maintain clear documentation and visual proof of work

   📸 Proof of Work

 Each task includes:
-  -AWS Console configuration steps
+  - AWS Console configuration steps
-  -Screenshots validating successful implementation -Clear outcome and learning summary
+  - Screenshots validating successful implementation
+  - Clear outcome and learning summary

 This repository reflects actual AWS console experience, not simulations or theory.